記事内にプロモーションを含むことがあります

 Incidentally, the position of the sidebar, like the toolbar, can be swapped left and right.

-Customize the position and appearance of the toolbar (formerly the tool shelf) in the same way that the sidebar, which is on the right side of the screen by default, can be moved to the left side of the screen.
+In the same way as customizing the position and appearance of the toolbar, The sidebar, which is on the right side of the screen by default, can be moved to the left side of the screen.

 This is what it looks like with the sidebar swapped to the left and the toolbar to the right.